-- changes in the price of advertisements; - our inability to create new products that sustain or increase the value of our advertisements; - our inability to meet advertiser demand on our platform if we cannot increase the size and engagement of our user base; - changes in Pinner demographics that make us less attractive to advertisers; - · our inability to make our ads more relevant and effective; - the availability, accuracy and utility of our analytics and measurement solutions that demonstrate the value of our advertisements, or our ability to further improve such tools; - changes to our data privacy practices (including as a result of changes to laws or regulations) that affect the type or manner of advertising that we are able to provide; - our inability to collect and share data which new or existing advertisers find useful; - competitive developments or advertiser perception of the value of our products that impact our ability to receive advertising spend or that reduce the volume of the advertising spend we receive; - product changes or advertising inventory management decisions we make that change the type, size or frequency of advertisements on our platform; - Pinners that upload content or take other actions that are deemed to be hostile, inappropriate, illicit, objectionable, illegal or otherwise not consistent with our advertisers' brand; - the impact of invalid clicks or click fraud on our advertisements; - the failure of our advertising auction mechanism to target and price ads effectively; - difficulty and frustration from advertisers who may need to reformat or change their advertisements to comply with our guidelines or experience challenges uploading and conforming their advertisements with our system requirements; - · the macroeconomic climate and the status of the advertising industry in general; and - the other risks and uncertainties described in this Quarterly Report on Form 10-Q.
+- · changes in the price of advertisements; - our inability to create new products that sustain or increase the value of our advertisements; - our inability to meet advertiser demand on our platform if we cannot increase the size and engagement of our user base; - our inability to find the right balance between brand and performance advertising and provide the right products and platform to support the pricing and demand needed for each of the advertisers; - · changes in Pinner demographics that make us less attractive to advertisers; - our inability to make our ads more relevant and effective; - any decision to serve contextually relevant advertisements when the price of relevant advertisements may be lower than other advertisements that we could show Pinners that are less relevant; - the availability, accuracy and utility of our analytics and measurement solutions that demonstrate the value of our advertisements, or our ability to further improve such tools; - changes to our data privacy practices (including as a result of changes to laws or regulations or third-party policies) that affect the type or manner of advertising that we are able to provide; - our inability to collect and share data which new or existing advertisers find useful; - 42

+- · competitive developments or advertiser perception of the value of our products; - product changes or advertising inventory management decisions we make that change the type, size or frequency of advertisements on our platform; - Pinners that upload content or take other actions that are deemed to be hostile, inappropriate, illicit, objectionable, illegal or otherwise not consistent with our advertisers' brand; - · the impact of invalid clicks or click fraud on our advertisements; - the failure of our advertising auction mechanism to target and price ads effectively; - difficulty and frustration from advertisers who may need to reformat or change their advertisements to comply with our guidelines or experience challenges uploading and conforming their advertisements with our system requirements; - the macroeconomic conditions and the status of the advertising industry, such as the recent global outbreak of the COVID-19 pandemic which could cause businesses to spend less on advertising and direct their advertising spend to larger companies that offer more traditional and widely accepted advertising products; and - the other risks and uncertainties described in this Quarterly Report on Form 10-Q.

-These and other factors could reduce demand for our advertising products, which may reduce the amount that advertisers spend on our platform, or cause advertisers to stop advertising with us altogether.
+These and other factors could reduce the amount that advertisers spend on our platform, or cause advertisers to stop advertising with us altogether.
 Any of these events could harm our business, revenue and financial results.

-Our ability to generate revenue depends on the development of tools to accurately measure the effectiveness of advertisements on our platform.
+Our ability to attract and retain advertisers depends on the development of tools to accurately measure the effectiveness of advertisements on our platform.

 Most advertisers rely on tools that measure the effectiveness of their ad campaigns in order to allocate their advertising spend among various formats and platforms.
 If we are unable to measure the effectiveness of advertising on our platform or we are unable to convince advertisers that our platform should be part of a larger advertising budget, our ability to increase the demand and pricing of our advertising products and maintain or scale our revenue may be limited.
 Our tools may be less developed than those of other platforms with which we compete for advertising spend.
-Therefore, our ability to develop and offer tools that accurately measure the effectiveness of a campaign on our platform will be critical to our ability to attract new advertisers and retain, and increase spend from, our existing advertisers.
+Therefore, our ability to develop and offer tools that accurately measure the effectiveness of a campaign on our platform is critical to our ability to attract new advertisers and retain, and increase spend from, our existing advertisers.